dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    But in the best state which manufactures can be in, they are very unstable sources of national wealth.
-The reasons are, that they seldom continue long in one state.
+The reasons are, that they seldom continue long in one stay.
 The market for them depends upon the caprice of fashions, and sometimes of politics in foreign countries, and they are at all times exposed to rivalship as well as to change.
-The Americans have already several manufactures among them, which they prefer to the English, such as axes, scythes, sickles, ploughs, planes, nails, etc. Window glass, which was once a considerable article of export from England to America, the Americans now procure from other countries, nearly as good as the English crown glass, and but little dearer than the common green window glass.
+The Americans have already several manufactures among them, which they prefer to the English, such as axes, scythes, sickles, houghs, planes, nails, &c.
+Window glass, which was once a considerable article of export from England to America, the Americans now procure from other countries, nearly as good as the English Crown glass, and but little dearer than the common green window glass.

-   It is somewhat remarkable that so many pens have been displayed to show what is called the increase of the commerce of England, and yet all of them have stopped short of the grand point, that is, they have gone no further than to show that a larger proportion of shipping, and a greater quantity of tonnage have been employed of late years than formerly.
-But this is no more than what is happening in other parts of Europe.
+   It is somewhat remarkable that so many pens have been displayed to shew, what is called the increase of the commerce of England, and yet all of them have stopped short of the grand point, that is, they have gone no further than to shew that a larger number of shipping, and a greater quantity of tonnage have been employed of late years than formerly: But this is no more than what is happening in other parts of Europe.
 The present fashion of the world is commerce, and the quantity increases in France as well as in England.

-   But the object of all trade is profit, and profit shows itself, not by an increase of paper currency, for that may be nationally had without the trouble of trade, but by an increase of real money: therefore the estimation should have ended, not in the comparative quantity of shipping and tonnage, but in the comparative quantity of gold and silver.
+   But the object of all trade is profit, and profit shews itself, not by an increase of paper currency, for that may be nationally had without the trouble of trade, but by an increase of real money: therefore the estimation should have ended, not in the comparative quantity of shipping and tonnage, but in the comparative quantity of gold and silver.

-   Had the quantity of gold and silver increased in England, the ministerial writers would not have stopped short at shipping and tonnage; but if they know anything of the matter they must know that it does not increase, and that the deception is occasioned by the increase of paper instead of money, and that as paper continues to increase, gold and silver will diminish.
+   Had the quantity of gold and silver increased in England, the ministerial writers would not have stopt short at shipping and tonnage; but if they know any thing of the matter they must know that it does not increase, and that the deception is occasioned by the increase of paper instead of money, and that as paper continues to increase, gold and silver will diminish.
 Poorer in wealth and richer in delusion.